-Foreshadowing: In a rather quickly forgotten panel, Carla confronts Gus publicly about his sexual molestation and rape of Butch in this very early comic, causing him to back down.
+Foreshadowing: In a rather quickly forgotten panel, Carla confronts Gus publicly about his sexual molestation and rape of Butch on page 26, causing him to back down.
 It completely paints the rest of the comic in a different light.

 Gag Penis: Peter, who takes after his big bad dad in only that way.